 The Indian subcontinent is perhaps the largest conglomeration of various breeds of dogs in the world.
-Through a long period of evolution, each geographic zone in India has produced a distinctive breed, adapted to the local environment.
+Through evolution, each geographic zone in India has produced a distinctive breed, adapted to the local environment.

 Multiple breeds of dogs which were native to India have ceased to exist, while many others are on the brink of extinction due to ignorance and sheer neglect.
 In the mid-2000s, the Indian Post featured four Indian dog breeds on stamps to raise awareness about them and to honour their special place in Indian history.